garden-io/garden/docs/reference/config-files-reference.md

             # Optional.
             target:

-  # Specify build arguments when building the container image.
+  # Specify build arguments to use when building the container image.
   #
   # Optional.
   buildArgs:
     {}

   # Specify the image name for the container.
-Should be a valid docker image identifier.
+Should be a valid Docker image identifier.
 If
-  # specified and the module does not contain a Dockerfile, this image will be used to deploy the
+  # specified and the module does not contain a Dockerfile, this image will be used to deploy
-  # container services.
-If specified and the module does contain a Dockerfile, this identifier is
+  # services for this module.
+If specified and the module does contain a Dockerfile, this
-  # used when pushing the built image.
+  # identifier is used when pushing the built image.
   #
   # Optional.
   image: